-Most grant-making organizations require that Franklin & Marshall College submit grant applications on behalf of our faculty and staff.
-Others do not explicitly require this but request information about institutional budgets and resources that require internal approvals.
-Franklin & Marshall College is considered the project applicant and bears fiscal and legal responsibilities in administering a grant so faculty and staff must follow the process described here in order to obtain institutional approval on all applications/proposals seeking external funding.
+Most grant-making organizations require that Franklin & Marshall College submits grant applications on behalf of our faculty and staff.
+Other funders do not explicitly require this, but request information about institutional budgets and resources that require internal approvals.
+Thus, F&M is considered the project applicant and bears fiscal and legal responsibilities in administering a grant - this means that both faculty and staff must follow the process described here and in the linked pages below in order to obtain required institutional approval on all applications/proposals seeking external funding.

 F&M subscribes to the Collaborative Institutional Training Initiative (CITI Program) which provides educational courses on Responsible Conduct of Research that includes the following modules: Research Misconduct, Data Management, Using Animal Subjects in Research, Research Involving Human Subjects, Conflicts of Interest, Mentoring, Authorship,...CITI Program

 If your research project involves a human subject or vertebrate animal study, then you must have the protocol reviewed and approved by the relevant committee upon receipt of an award.Read More

 Spend time in developing your idea or project, thinking about the critical needs it will address, and researching foundations that will support it.
 Finding the "right match" will contribute to your success in submitting a winning proposal.
 This is the most time-consuming step in proposal writing, but it's well worth the invested time.Read More